USFOneHealthCodeathon2020/Team6_LimSharma/README.md

 ### ANOVA F-test and correlation analysis
-For feature selection, ANOVA F-tests were used to identify metadata variables with significant means variance differences between clusters.
+For feature selection, ANOVA F-tests were used to identify quantitative metadata variables with significant means differences between clusters.
 The tutorial for this approach is available at: https://towardsdatascience.com/anova-for-feature-selection-in-machine-learning-d9305e228476/.

-Pearson correlation analysis was performed to evaluate linear relationships between metadata variables.
+Pearson correlation analysis was performed to evaluate the linear relationships between quantitative metadata variables and an alpha diversity metric (whole tree PD) within each cluster.
 A step-by-step walkthrough of the ANOVA and correlation analyses is available at <b>analysis/Methods_ANOVA_correlations.pdf</b> and the python codes for these analyses are available at <b>analysis/Internal_Microbime_Analyses.ipynb</b>.